AustralianCancerDataNetwork/groundworkers/docs/from-scratch.md

 Select **Graph → Prepare graph** when readiness diagnostics identify missing relationship, full-text, or functional indexes.
 The operation is an ordered, persistent local maintenance run.
-Open **Runs** to follow progress, inspect a safe log tail, cancel, retry, or run postflight verification.
+Open **Runs** to follow progress, inspect a safe log tail, cancel active work, retry a safe failed step, or export commands.
+Postflight is shown only for plans that actually define postflight checks.

 ### Optional: embeddings

-The **Embeddings** journey keeps the model, provider, vector store, coverage, population, and index operations distinct while presenting them together:
+Embedding operations are currently separate setup actions:

+1. select the unconfigured embedding row under **Database** and configure the vector store;
-1. configure the embedding provider and model;
+2. open **Embeddings** and configure the embedding provider and model;
-2. configure or explicitly initialize the vector store;
+3. initialize the vector store explicitly;
-3. refresh coverage to see pending concepts by vocabulary;
+4. run **Check model**, then refresh coverage;
-4. start a persistent population run with one of these intents:
+5. start a persistent population run for the reviewed scope.
-   **Populate from scratch**, **Backfill selected vocabularies**, or **Reconcile after vocabulary update**;
-5. rebuild or verify indexes when the run's postflight requires it.

 A numeric limit caps a run; it does not define whether the intent is a backfill.
-Coverage and execution use the same selected scope.
+The Runs section exposes controls only when the selected run supports them.
+Index maintenance remains operator-managed guidance in this release.

 ### Optional: chat model

-The **Chat Model** journey composes provider and model setup while retaining separate named `[providers.*]` and `[models.*]` entries.
-The model is discovered from the configured endpoint and credentials remain redacted in reviews and diagnostics.
+The **Chat Model** section configures separate named `[providers.*]` and `[models.*]` entries.
+The model is discovered from the configured endpoint, and credentials remain redacted in reviews and diagnostics.

 ## Integration output